sealp-workshop/sealp-workshop.github.io/_pages/calls.md

  - NLP Applications in the context of South East Asian languages and/or countries

 We accept both archival and non-archival submissions.
-All submissions will be processed through Softconf: TODO_URL.
+All submissions will be processed through Softconf, following the standard ACL template.
+We will post the submission link soon.
-TODO: page limit, double-blind, etc.